Please ensure Javascript is enabled for purposes of website accessibility

 6. File your claim

 While you can file a workers’ compensation claim on your own, it’s wise to have a lawyer present.
-If you’re filing a personal injury lawsuit or any other third-party claim, your only real option will be to hire an experienced work injury attorney.
+If you’re filing a personal injury lawsuit or any other third-party claim, your only real option will be to hire an experienced attorney.

 7. Take the appropriate follow-up action